imbooz/Telegram-bot/README.md

-# telegram-bot
+# online-course-bot
-A bot to help me with my online courses
+My assistant in making my online lessons from English